-Old doors and frames painted before 1980 usually have lead-based paint.
+Old doors and windows frames painted before 1980 usually have lead-based paint.
 When the door rubs against the frame this will create dust.
 This area is called a friction point.
 Opening and closing and closing old wood window frame can create dust on the window sill and the floor below.
 Be sure to clean two feet past the door frame or window sill.
 Lead dust is dangerous to children under 7, and not good for the rest of us, either.

 You can safely and easily clean up lead paint dust for children with a daily Swiffer-type mop under all old doors and windows.
 If you like you may use a damp paper towel.
 For safety, be sure to dry the area completely.